 Speaking of, as a renter, there's a listing for an MV Agusta on TR that I'd rent in a heartbeat.
 I've never been near one as we don't have any friends who own one.
 I'm not going to go to the trouble of finding a company who rents them for the day but if we knew we were going to be in the area of where this beautiful motorcycle is ...

 Why would I consider it after I brought up insurance and worse case scenario issues?

 I assume risk as a rider on my own bike every time I leave the driveway.
 My signature concludes a ten page waiver when I go on my annual skydive which outlines all the dangers and potential death risks I take jumping out of a plane.
 I risk my life every time I get in the car, on a commuter train, or board a commercial airline.

 It comes down to you deciding the risk versus reward question.

 RS has been around since 2016, however both are fairly new in the peer sharing network.
 I think the service is a benefit to owners and renters and motorcycle selection will get better as both grow.

 Note to TR and RS: The International Motorcycle Show just left Chicago and would have presented another way to market your platforms.

 We are leaning towards trying the concept out.
 Stay tuned for a future update to this article.

 Would You Consider Renting Out Your Motorcycle?

 This is a new concept to the riding industry.
 What auxiliary bikes would you offer or rent yourself?
 What ideas do you have for this service?
 Your input is invited.
-Post an article!
+Leave a comment!